addhe/infrabot-nlp/PRODUCT_REQUIREMENT_DOCUMENT.md

 *   **NFR1.6 Extensibility**:
     *   The architecture should allow for the addition of new AI model providers with minimal changes to the core system.
     *   The architecture should allow for the easy addition of new tools and capabilities.
+    *   GCP tools should follow a modular, service-based architecture for easy maintenance and extension.
+*   **NFR1.7 Maintainability (GCP Tools)**:
+    *   GCP tools should be organized by service category for easy navigation and maintenance.
+    *   Each GCP service should have its own module with standardized CRUD operations.
+    *   Common GCP utilities should be shared across modules to avoid code duplication.
-*   **NFR1.7 Installation**:
+*   **NFR1.8 Installation**:
     *   The installation process using `pip` and a virtual environment should be straightforward.
     *   Docker-based deployment should be supported and functional.

 ## 6. Future Considerations / Potential Roadmap

+### 6.1 Infrastructure and Architecture
 *   **FC1.
 Advanced Context Management**: More sophisticated session history and context management.
 *   **FC2.
 Tool Discovery**: Mechanism for AI to discover available tools and their usage.
 *   **FC3.
-User Confirmation for Sensitive Operations**: Implement a confirmation step before executing potentially destructive shell commands or creating/modifying cloud resources.
+Plugin Architecture for Tools**: A more formal plugin system for adding new tools.
 *   **FC4.
-Plugin Architecture for Tools**: A more formal plugin system for adding new tools.
+GCP Tools Modular Architecture**: Complete migration to service-based modular architecture for GCP tools.

+### 6.2 Security and Operations
 *   **FC5.
-Support for More Cloud Providers**: Extend toolset to support other cloud providers (e.g., AWS, Azure).
+User Confirmation for Sensitive Operations**: Implement a confirmation step before executing potentially destructive shell commands or creating/modifying cloud resources.
 *   **FC6.
-GUI Interface**: A web-based or desktop GUI as an alternative to the CLI.
+Enhanced Security**: Role-based access control and audit trails for GCP operations.
 *   **FC7.
-More Sophisticated GCP Tools**: Tools for managing other GCP resources (e.g., GCE instances, GCS buckets).
+Logging and Auditing**: Enhanced logging for debugging and auditing user commands and AI interactions.

+### 6.3 Multi-Cloud and Integration
 *   **FC8.
-Output Formatting**: Allow users to specify output formats for tool results (e.g., JSON, YAML, table).
+Support for More Cloud Providers**: Extend toolset to support other cloud providers (e.g., AWS, Azure).
 *   **FC9.
-Logging and Auditing**: Enhanced logging for debugging and auditing user commands and AI interactions.
+Terraform Integration**: Support for Terraform configuration generation and management.
 *   **FC10.
+Kubernetes Integration**: Advanced Kubernetes cluster management and deployment tools.

+### 6.4 User Experience
+*   **FC11.
+GUI Interface**: A web-based or desktop GUI as an alternative to the CLI.
+*   **FC12.
+Output Formatting**: Allow users to specify output formats for tool results (e.g., JSON, YAML, table).
+*   **FC13.
+Interactive Wizards**: Step-by-step guided setup for complex infrastructure configurations.

+### 6.5 Quality and Testing
-Testing Framework**: Comprehensive unit and integration tests.
+*   **FC14.
+Testing Framework**: Comprehensive unit and integration tests (COMPLETED).
+*   **FC15.
+Performance Monitoring**: Built-in performance monitoring and optimization suggestions.
+*   **FC16.
+Configuration Validation**: Pre-deployment validation of infrastructure configurations.